Protective Lens for Laser Cutting Head: Why Quality Matters?

 Fig. 1 Laser cutting head

-The maintenance cost of repairing a damaged cutting head can be as high as 2-50% of the cost of a new one, causing delays in production and processing, leading to greater economic losses.
-To avoid these losses, it is recommended to purchase laser accessories from a reputable manufacturer through regular channels.
+The financial implications of a damaged cutting head can be severe, with repair costs potentially reaching 2-50% of the price of a new unit.
+Furthermore, the associated production downtime can lead to significant economic losses.
+To mitigate these risks, it is strongly recommended to source laser cutting accessories, including protective lenses, from reputable manufacturers through established supply channels.

 2. Adverse effects of poor quality protective lenses